finanalyst/raku-pod-render/Pod2HTML2.md

 Templates are stored separately from the code in `Pod::To::HTML2` and so can be tweaked by the user.

 Rakudoc can be customised by creating new named blocks and FormatCodes (see Raku documentation on POD6).
-The `Pod::To::HTML2` class enables the creation of new blocks and FormatCodes via [plugins](#plugins).
+The `Pod::To::HTML2` class enables the creation of new blocks and FormatCodes via [plugins](plugins).
 Several non-standard Blocks are included to show how this is done.

-The rationale for re-writing the whole **Pod::To::HTML** module is in the section [Why Reinvent the Wheel?](#why-reinvent-the-wheel?).
+The rationale for re-writing the whole **Pod::To::HTML** module is in the section [Why Reinvent the Wheel?](why-reinvent-the-wheel?).

+`Pod::To::HTML2` implements three of the subs in `Pod::To::HTML`, namely:

+*  node2html <pod block> # convert a string of pod to a string of html

+*  pod2html <pod tree> # converts a pod block to a string of html

+*  render # converts a file to html

+However, `pod2html` and `render` have a variety of options that are not supported by HTML2 because they depend on Mustache templates and the plugins for HTML2 have not yet been fully completed to work with Mustache templates.
+This is a TODO.

+A utility called `Rakudoc-to-html` is included in the distribution to transform a local Rakudoc file# to HTML.
+Try `Rakudoc-to-html Example` in an empty directory!
+See below for more information.

 # Requirements for HTML
 To render a Rakudoc file into HTML, the following are needed: